 #2.
 Journaling before you begin your day.

 In years past I have sporadically journaled or kept a journal for a specific purpose like for my spiritual practice or gratitude.
-When I really began to study high achievers and successful people who had stepped up into a higher level of emotional well being and self-control, I was fascintated to learn how much impact a daily journaling practice had on their success and happiness.
+When I really began to look at successful people who had stepped up into a higher level of emotional well being and self-control, I was fascintated to learn how much impact a daily journaling practice had on their success and happiness.

 I’m not talking about journaling like keeping a diary of your day’s thoughts and activities. 🙂 This type of journaling goes much deeper and focuses on increasing your self-awareness, setting intentions for how you will live your life and keeping a record of your ideas, gratitude and celebrations.